Anthony Gill, PhD

 Is Big Oil Really Manipulating Market Prices?
 (20 May '19)

 Why Do Donuts (Almost) Disappear at Faculty Meetings?
-(21 Sept '17)
+FEE.org (21 Sept '17)

 There are a number of other odds and ends that I do in the popular media, including various podcasts, articles for various magazines, and puppet shows.
 Here are some of those things.